mljar/mercury/README.md

 The demo with several example notebooks is running at [http://mercury.mljar.com](http://mercury.mljar.com) (running on AWS EC2 t3a.small instance).
 No need to register.

-The demo running at Heroku free dyno [http://mercury-demo-1.herokuapp.com](http://mercury-demo-1.herokuapp.com) (with several notebooks-apps).
+The demo is running at Heroku free dyno [http://mercury-demo-1.herokuapp.com](http://mercury-demo-1.herokuapp.com) (with several notebooks-apps).
 No need to register. (if dyno is sleeping and notebooks are not loaded, please refresh it and wait a little)

 ### Share mutliple notebooks

 You can share as many notebooks as you want.
-There is gallery with notebooks in the home view of the Mercury.
+There is a gallery with notebooks in the home view of the Mercury.
 You can select any notebook by clicking the `Open` button.

 <p align="center">
   <a href="http://mercury.mljar.com" target="_blank">